BioplatformsAustralia/dockercompose-bpa-ckan/README.md

-# CKAN environment operating under docker
+# BPA CKAN environment operating under docker

 Under active development, not yet for production use.